 The most basic use of CAD comparision software is to compare two parts; how easily is the comparison achieved?
 Can the software allow the user to see inside the parts where changes may be hiding?
 Are degrees of tolerance up to six places available?
 Will the software display a color plot showing all changed features and their degree of change?
 Is a report generated automatically?
 The figure at right shows an example of two parts being overlaid and compared; note the color ‘heat map’ that helps the eye distinguish geometry that is unique to each revision, as well as how far out of tolerance each variation is.

 How can you be certain that the part you translated to STEP for your analysis is within a reasonable tolerance to the original part dimensions?
 This is a problem that many aerospace firms are forced to deal with, and a problem that companies such as Boeing take a keen interest in.
 Suppliers to Boeing and other aerospace OEMs are tasked with proving that their derived models have not significantly changed from the original sent them by the customer, via Boeing validation document D6-51991.
 Section 7 of aerospace spec AS9100 is concerned with verification and validation procedures, many of which are answerable with validation tools such as MagicCheck.
 CAD comparison software can authenticate two parts, comparing the original master model and the derived check model to determine how close they are in hundredths, thousandths, or ten-thousandths of an inch or millimeter.
+See an example of how CAD model validation works in the video below.

 Point to Part Comparison